top of page

 How To Get To Belize

-Belize sits on the eastern coast of Central America, bordered by Mexico to the north, Guatemala to the west and south, and the Caribbean Sea to the east, making it one of the most accessible destinations in the region.
-With a land area of just under 23,000 square kilometers, Belize is easy to explore and navigate whether you arrive by air, sea, or road.
+Belize is located on the eastern coast of Central America, bordered by Mexico to the north, Guatemala to the west and south, and the Caribbean Sea to the east.
+Compact yet diverse, the country spans just under 23,000 square kilometers, making Belize easy to reach and simple to explore whether you arrive by air, sea, or land.

 Belize Facts